fmalmeida/pythonScripts/docs/splitgbk.rst

 splitgbk
 ========

-This is a super sample script that performs only one task:
+This is a super simple script that performs only one task:

 * Given a genbank file with multiple sequences, it splits the file into multiple files, each with one sequence and its related annotation features features.